fingerprintjs/fingerprintjs-android/docs/contributing.md

 ## Contributing

-If you've found a bug, or you've extended the functionality of the library - simply create a PR.
+If you found and fixed a bug, or you extended the functionality of the library - create a PR.

 ### Adding new platform-signal

 If you would like to add a new platform-signal follow the next steps:

-1. Add a new method to an acceptable datasource (look the `datasources` package)
+1. Add a new method to a corresponding `datasource`(look the `datasources` package)
 2. Wrap the method inside the `executeSafe` method - this will provide the crash-free property of the library.
-3. Write a simple unit-test, where some exception occur while call the method.
+3. Write a simple unit-test, where some exception occurs while calling the method.
 The expected result is no unhandled exceptions and returning some default value.

-Example for datasource with sensors information is below.
-The default value here is `emptyList()`.
+An example of the datasource with sensors information is below.
+The default value here is emptyList().

 ```kotlin